Accenture/reactive-interaction-gateway/README.md

 [![Build Status](https://travis-ci.org/Accenture/reactive-interaction-gateway.svg?branch=master)](https://travis-ci.org/Accenture/reactive-interaction-gateway)
 [![DockerHub](https://img.shields.io/docker/pulls/accenture/reactive-interaction-gateway)](https://hub.docker.com/r/accenture/reactive-interaction-gateway)

-Take a look at the [documentation](https://accenture.github.io/reactive-interaction-gateway/docs/intro.html) and get in touch with us on [Slack](https://rig-slackin.herokuapp.com)!

 ## About

 The Reactive Interaction Gateway (RIG) is the glue between your client (frontend) and your backend.
 It makes communication between them easier by (click the links to learn more)